 The Kendrick brothers have done it again!
-Their new movie, Overcomer, was released on the weekend of August 23 to enthusiastic crowds, coming in #3 at the box office.
+Their new movie, Overcomer, was released to enthusiastic crowds on the weekend of August 23, 2019, coming in #3 at the box office.
 Currently it has a near unheard of 98% positive audience rating on Rotten Tomatoes.
 The movie resonates with students and adults alike.

 This exciting Christian drama film was directed by Alex Kendrick.
 The script was written by Alex and Stephen Kendrick.
 The movie was co-produced by Aaron Burns, the homeschooled filmmaker known for Beyond the Mask and Pendragon.
 It’s the Kendrick brothers’ sixth film, following on the heels of their 2015 release War Room.
 If you thought that one was a bit boring, the action in this movie is more akin to Facing the Giants.

 Our family of five went to see Overcomer at the local cinema on Thursday, August 22.
 We’re fans of the Kendrick brothers from the beginning and we always try to see their movies on opening night if possible.
 We all loved it!
 I recommend you watch Overcomer.

 A coach reluctant to do what his boss wants.

 A hidden hand nudges a person into the wrong hospital room.